ivangeorgiev/blog/_posts/2019-04-08-why-we-need-data-platform.md

   - Capabilities are added to the system incrementally, on-demand and by significance/priority.
   - Out-of-date technologies are easily upgraded or replaced.
   - The system easily scales out to fulfil solution needs.
+  - All data is stored and made available for analysis, to accommodate solution changes without up-stream changes, or to share with another solution.
 - Data platform focuses on the architecture, thus taking care of the quality attributes (-ilities) of the system, running your solutions.
 - Standardization and reusability through conventions, best practices, reusable components and solution blueprints.
 - Improves / Enables data governance and data stewardship through reducing/eliminating custom execution logic and utilizing DevOps pipelines.